karabrug/cpxrhyotherm/README.md

 # cpxrhyotherm
 **Low-Aluminum Clinopyroxene-Liquid Geothermometer for High-Silica Magmatic Systems**

-*This Jupyter Notebook is a companion to:
+*This Jupyter Notebook (cpxrhyotherm.ipynb) is a companion to:
 Brugman & Till (2019) "A Low-Aluminum Clinopyroxene-Liquid Geothermometer for High-Silica Magmatic Systems".
 See instructions and guidelines therein.*